BOARD NEWS

 New Licensing Requirement for Assisted Living Managers

-NEW UPDATE: The draft proposal regulations 10.33.01 - 10.33.08 for the State Board of Long-Term Care Administrators are tentatively scheduled to go in The Maryland Register on October 17, 2025, for a 30-day comment period that will end on November 17, 2025.
+NEW UPDATE: The draft proposal regulations 10.33.01 - 10.33.08 for the State Board of Long-Term Care Administrators has been published in the October 17, 2025, issue of The Maryland Register.
+The 30-day comment period ended on November 17, 2025.

 BACKGROUND: Effective July 1, 2026, assisted living managers will be required to be licensed by the State Board of Long-Term Care Administrators to practice and oversee the overall day-to-day operations of an assisted living program in the State.
 The Board will be the licensing authority for assisted living managers and will be mandated to protect the public by regulating the practice of assisted living managers; licensing qualified assisted living managers; enforcing statutes and regulations; investigating complaints based on alleged violations of regulations and statutes; and conducting formal and informal disciplining actions against licensees.